jadijadi/sms_serial_verification/README.md

 ## How to run
 1. Install python3, pip3, virtualenv, MySQL in your system.
-2. Clone the project `https://github.com/jadijadi/sms_serial_verification && cd sms_serial_verification`
+2. Clone the project using `git clone https://github.com/jadijadi/sms_serial_verification && cd sms_serial_verification`
 3. rename the `config.py.sample` to `config.py` and do proper changes.
 4. db configs are in config.py, but you also need to add this table to the database manually:
 `CREATE TABLE PROCESSED_SMS (status ENUM('OK', 'FAILURE', 'DOUBLE', 'NOT-FOUND'), sender CHAR(20), message VARCHAR(400), answer VARCHAR(400), date DATETIME, INDEX(date, status));`